 - Go to a Sports Game – Cheer on your favorite team together.
 Whether it’s hockey or basketball, you will have a blast spending the evening together at the game.
 If you are a competitive couple, take a bet on the winning team and think about a cool prize for the bet’s winner.

 - A Movie Marathon – Though this is a very simple idea, it can be great for you two to spend this time at home cuddling on the couch in front of a TV and eating popcorn or other snacks that you like.
 There are tons of excellent romantic movies from oldie goldies to the modern ones.
 Make a collection and watch as many as you can.
 And here is a list of the best Valentine’s Day movies for you to choose from.

 Best Valentine’s Day Movies

 - Amelie (2001).
 This is a romantic movie with an appeal to introverts and dreamers.
-While most of the movie focuses around Amelie and the way she tries to help others, there is always a him present who is as strange and as lonely as Amelie herself.
+While most of the movie focuses on Amelie and the way she tries to help others, there is always him present who is as strange and as lonely as Amelie herself.
 Throughout the movie, Nino and Amelie get closer and further from each other.
 Thankfully, the director doesn’t keep them apart forever.
 A great film with a charming Parisian fleur.

 - Love and Basketball (2000).
 The friendship that started between 11 years old children at the basketball court turns into the great romance and proves that friendship is a foundation of love.
 Both Monica and Quincy turn out to be extremely talented on the court.
 They go through years of troubles and problems, their love is imperfect and complicated, but nonetheless – it is true love.
 The sports theme in the movie will be appealing for men who usually don’t like the romance genre.